-Depending on what kind of business you'll be working in your role could either be centered around working with logistics teams and suppliers to arrange a delivery of a product or sitting in the 'nerve centre' of the business to make sure armies of chefs or drivers are working efficiently.
-For most, starting off in an operations role is a great way to kick-start a career with lots of responsibility, variety and all right at the centre of the action.
+Depending on what kind of business you'll be working in, your role could either be centred around working with logistics teams and suppliers to arrange a delivery of a product or sitting in the 'nerve centre' of the business to make sure armies of chefs or drivers are working efficiently.
+For most, starting off in an operations role is a great way to kick-start a career with lots of responsibility and variety and be right at the centre of the action.

 At its best: Sitting at the heart of a business, seeing all the other elements revolving around you and knowing you are playing an important role in delivering the product or service which the company provides.
 Challenging and rewarding, and an excellent way to learn about the mechanics of business.